-- Child Protection & Safeguarding Policies (at school level) - Data Retention & Destruction Policy, and to the - Freedom of Information publication scheme
+- Child Protection & Safeguarding Policies (at school level) - Data Retention & Destruction Policy, and to the - Freedom of Information publication scheme - Acceptable use of ICT.

 Please also see individual member schools' websites for their linked policies.

 This Policy will be reviewed every two years, or sooner if changes are made to data protection legislation.